This page was printed from the South & West Devon Formulary and Referral site at

 For some men, their sperm are not capable of fertilising eggs in the usual way.
 If this is the case, they and their partner may be offered a procedure called intracytoplasmic sperm injection (ICSI), in which a single sperm is injected directly into an egg.

-A man should only be offered ICSI if:
+The couple should only be offered ICSI if:

 Donor insemination for clinical indications